UniversalDependencies/UD_Esperanto-Prago/README.md

 # Summary

-Universal Dependencies syntax annotation on Manifesto de Prago (Prague Manifesto)
+UD Esperanto-Prago is the Universal Dependencies syntax annotation on Manifesto de Prago (Prague Manifesto).

 # Introduction

-Esperanto is a constructed auxiliary language for international communication.
+Esperanto is a constructed auxiliary language for international communication, createdd by L.L.Zamenhof in 1887.

 # Acknowledgments